zlu/zlu.github.io/_posts/2025-06-13-data-preparation.md

 comments: true
 ---

+**Update 2025-06-16:**
+- Elaborated on the concept of SVD and added a code example.
+- Expanded the section on arbitury value imputation with explanation and code example.

 Effective data preparation is essential for building robust machine learning models.
 This document summarizes and elaborates on the key techniques involved in preparing data for supervised and unsupervised learning tasks.

 ##  1. Understanding Types of Data